 docs = vector_store.similarity_search(query=query, k=2)

-The similarity_search function of the FAISS vector store helps us fetch the top 'k' similar chunks.
-You can adjust the 'k' parameter as per your requirement.
+The similarity_search function fetches the top k similar chunks.
+You can adjust the k parameter as per your requirement.

 Generate Responses using LLM